Domino-Blockchain/domichain/web3.js/README.md

 from transacting with persons in certain countries and territories or that are on the SDN list.
-As a project based primarily on open-source software, it is possible that such sanctioned persons may nevertheless bypass prohibitions, obtain the code comprising the Solana blockchain protocol (or other project code or applications) and deploy, integrate, or otherwise use it.
-Accordingly, there is a risk to individuals that other persons using the Solana blockchain protocol may be sanctioned persons and that transactions with such persons would be a violation of U.S. export controls and sanctions law.
-This risk applies to individuals, organizations, and other ecosystem participants that deploy, integrate, or use the Solana blockchain protocol code directly (e.g., as a node operator), and individuals that transact on the Solana blockchain through light clients, third party interfaces, and/or wallet software.
+As a project based primarily on open-source software, it is possible that such sanctioned persons may nevertheless bypass prohibitions, obtain the code comprising the Domichain blockchain protocol (or other project code or applications) and deploy, integrate, or otherwise use it.
+Accordingly, there is a risk to individuals that other persons using the Domichain blockchain protocol may be sanctioned persons and that transactions with such persons would be a violation of U.S. export controls and sanctions law.
+This risk applies to individuals, organizations, and other ecosystem participants that deploy, integrate, or use the Domichain blockchain protocol code directly (e.g., as a node operator), and individuals that transact on the Domichain blockchain through light clients, third party interfaces, and/or wallet software.